 Rubi Indira Hurtado Bonilla, M.A. has degrees in Mass Communications and International relations and Global and Sociocultural Studies from Florida International University.
-She has had post-graduate Folklore studies at UC-Berkeley and is currently pursuing her MA in Biology from Miami University in Ohio.
-Professionally Rubi has worked as a news producer for the top Hispanic television networks in the United States and Latin America.
+She has had post-graduate Folklore studies at UC-Berkeley and an MA in Biology from Miami University in Ohio.
+Professionally Rubi is a national news Emmy winning producer for the top Hispanic television networks in the United States and Latin America.
 A former News Director of Noticias GenTV of Caracol TV.
 Rubi has formally studied musical theory, and guitar at Miami Dade College.
-As a career and life goal, she hopes to be a link to society’s acceptance of a common humanity, without betraying its roots.
+Rubi is also a founding member and Vice Chair of the Global Indigenous Forum at Florida International University.
+As a life goal, she hopes to be a link to society’s acceptance of a common humanity, without betraying its roots.
 She plays the acoustic guitar and sings.

 Jose Luis Hurtado Bonilla, Ph.D. holds a Ph.D. in Computer Science at Florida Atlantic University, he completed his masters in Computer Science, also at FAU, and his undergraduate studies in computer science at FIU.
-Jose is currently an Instructor at Saint Thomas University, and has experience as a Programmer and database administrator.
+Jose is currently a AAAS Science and Technology Fellow at the National Science Foundation, and has experience as a Programmer and database administrator.
 Jose has become the epitome of persistence and hard work.
 Qualities that also become apparent in his diverse musical skills as a composer and an instrumentalist.
 He hopes to contribute to the spirit of this nation, based on cultural acceptance but also on the common quest for freedom of immigrants.
 He has received formal musical training from Miami Dade College.
 In Kuyayky he sings and plays several instruments including the guitar, tiple, and the mandolin and is the Director of the Kuyayky Chamber Youth Ensemble in Miami.

 Yina Esmeralda Hurtado Bonilla, B.S. is a Computer Science graduate from Florida International University.
 And has post-graduate studies in Latin American History at Florida International University.
 Yina has her own company, Rocoto Design Studio, dedicated to design and development, and has served many start-ups and fortune 500 clients.
 Yina is therefore very proficient with several design programs and a number of programming languages.
 Yina sees technology as a very important tool of communication, and hopes to gain knowledge in its use to improve the quality of life of others.
 In Kuyayky, Yina plays the charango, el cuatro, and sings.